When your home experiences a plumbing failure, it can damage carpet, drywall, appliances, and stored personal possessions.

 We have simple, common-sense solutions for preventing the most common causes of plumbing leaks in basement spaces.

 To schedule your free, no-obligation basement water damage price, call or e-mail us today!
-We're proud to serve Manhattan, Salina, Emporia, Topeka, the surrounding areas of Mcpherson, Fort Riley, Abilene, Junction City, and many nearby areas.
+We're proud to serve Manhattan, Salina, Emporia, Topeka, Mcpherson, Fort Riley, Abilene, Junction City, and many nearby areas.

 Over the course of your home's life, you will need to replace your home's water heater several times.
 An average water heater system lasts about seven years.